kryptoish/nanopulseOS/README.md

 1. Download the NanoPulse OS image (once available).
 2. Flash the image onto a USB stick using a tool like [Rufus](https://rufus.ie/) or [Balena Etcher](https://www.balena.io/etcher/).
+3. Keep "Partition scheme" to MBR and select "Write in DD image mode" after starting (Your device may need Legacy boot ability).
-3. Insert the USB stick into any computer and reboot, ensuring the BIOS/UEFI settings allow booting from USB.
+4. Insert the USB stick into any computer and reboot, ensuring the BIOS/UEFI settings allow booting from USB (secure boot off).
-4. NanoPulse OS will boot directly from the USB and provide a graphical interface for generative art, retro games, and coding.
+5. NanoPulse OS will boot directly from the USB be functional.

 ---